What are Functional Medicine and Integrative Medicine?

 Yes!
 This is all part of being a board certified family nurse practitioner.
 We recommend a well women exam annually.
 It is a full head-to-toe exam.
 Questions on guidelines/recommendations, we can discuss individually.

-I do not do DOT physicals at this time.
+We do not do DOT physicals at this time.

 I need a referral.
 How do I obtain one?